SAP-samples/teched2022-XP262/exercises/ex0/README.md

 ![SAP BTP Logon screen](./images/btp_logon.png)

+2. This page will be needed throughout this whole session and we'll further on reference this page as **SAP BTP subaccount overview**.

+    👉 Bookmark this page as in your browser so you can easily come back later on.

-2. Let's have a look at a few menu items to proof that you have all the required RoleCollections.
+3. Let's have a look at a few menu items to proof that you have all the required RoleCollections.

 👉 Go to **Services > Instances & Subscriptions**.
 You should see a list with service instances and subscriptions that your SAP TechEd instructors have been created before.
 If you have issues seing this list, please reach out to one of the instructors.